aws/efs-utils/README.md

 $ sudo apt-get -y install ./build/amazon-efs-utils*deb
 ```

-### On MacOS Big Sur and macOS Monterey distribution
+### On macOS Big Sur, macOS Monterey, and macOS Ventura distributions

-For EC2 Mac instances running macOS Big Sur and macOS Monterey, you can install amazon-efs-utils from the
+For EC2 Mac instances running macOS Big Sur, macOS Monterey and macOS Ventura, you can install amazon-efs-utils from the
 [homebrew-aws](https://github.com/aws/homebrew-aws) respository. **Note that this will ONLY work on EC2 instances
 running macOS Big Sur and macOS Monterey, not local Mac computers.**
 ```bash
 brew install amazon-efs-utils
 ```

-This will install amazon-efs-utils on your EC2 Mac Instance running macOS Big Sur and macOS Monterey in the directory `/usr/local/Cellar/amazon-efs-utils`.
+This will install amazon-efs-utils on your EC2 Mac Instance in the directory `/usr/local/Cellar/amazon-efs-utils`.
 At the end of the installation, it will print a set of commands that must be executed in order to start using efs-utils.
 The instructions that are printed after amazon-efs-utils and must be executed are:

 ```bash
 # Perform below actions to start using efs: